• Skip to primary navigation

 • 1 lemon zest and juice

-• ½ bunch basil leaves chopped
+• ½ bunch basil leaves washed and chopped

 Topping